chamoo334/unity-av/README.md

       - [ ] one center (atoms or circles)
       - [ ] one block based (Vshape, front, back)
       - [ ] one spacial (fireflies minimal, particles minimal )
-      - [ ] set standard to V-shape, atoms, back cubes
+      - [ ] set standard to V-shape, atoms, fireflies

 - [ ] Game Play